preciofishbone/OmniaDocsG2/blocks/search/index.rst

 Search Categories
 -------------------
-This option will be available in Omnia 6.5.
+This option is available in Omnia 6.5.

 .. image:: search-block-settings-categories.png